UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/cloud-rendering.md

 Writing your own Dockerfiles for building runtime base images is quite straightforward:

 - **Select the appropriate NVIDIA base image for your intended usage scenario.** Choose the [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) image if CUDA support is required, or the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) image if CUDA support is not required.
+(The [nvidia/vulkan](https://hub.docker.com/r/nvidia/vulkan/) image does not currently include any variants without CUDA support, so if you need Vulkan support but want to avoid the additional size overheads of CUDA then you'll need to use the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) image and add Vulkan support in your Dockerfile.)

 - **Add PulseAudio support if audio output is required and/or X11 support if X11 window creation is required.** Instructions for adding PulseAudio support and X11 support can be found in the [Tips for working with the NVIDIA Container Toolkit](../obtaining-images/write-your-own#tips-for-working-with-the-nvidia-container-toolkit) section of the custom Dockerfile guide.